-Unlike the situation years ago, nowadays just about everyone with any type or degree of hearing loss can be helped with some kind of hearing assistive technology – whether it be hearing aids, cochlear implants, hearing enhancement technology, apps, other implantable devices, assistive listening devices, or captioning.
+Unlike the situation years ago, nowadays just about everyone with any type or degree of hearing loss can be helped with some kind of hearing assistive technology – whether it be hearing aids, cochlear implants or other implantable devices, hearing enhancement technology, apps, assistive listening devices, or captioning.

 If you are told there is nothing you can do and you should just learn to live with hearing loss, get a second opinion.